riscv-collab/riscv-gnu-toolchain/README.md

 It will support the most common `-march`/`-mabi` options, which can be seen by using the `--print-multi-lib` flag on either cross-compiler.

-The musl compiler (riscv64-unknown-linux-musl-) will only be able to target 64-bit systems due to limitations in the upstream musl architecture support.
-The `--enable-multilib` flag therefore does not actually enable multilib support for musl libc.

 Linux toolchain has an additional option `--enable-default-pie` to control the default PIE enablement for GCC, which is disable by default.